 For each candidate, centres will supply OCR with a single mark out of 40.
 Each practical skills unit is teacher assessed and externally moderated by OCR.
-Although practical tasks can be used throughout the year, entry for the AS unit is available only in the June session of each year.
+Although practical tasks can be used throughout the year, entry for the AS and the A2 practical skills units is available only in the June session of each year.